Roles & Permissions

 - Navigate to Admin → Roles.

-- The role list displays all roles with their name, description, whether they are system-defined, and the number of assigned users.
+- The role list displays all roles with their name, description, and the number of assigned users.

 Creating a Custom Role